Skip to content

 #8 – Do I need to print and send copies of my book to Amazon for distribution?

 1. You print and send for storage – You hire a printer to print copies of your book and send them to an Amazon warehouse, where they are stored.
-Amazon displays your book on their website and takes orders, shipping books to customers as orders come in.
-You pay Amazon a fee for the space rental and another for each book they pack and send.
+Amazon displays your book on its website and takes orders, shipping books to customers as orders come in.
+You pay Amazon a fee for the space rental and another fee for each book they pack and send.

 2. You fulfill orders – Amazon displays your book on their website and takes orders, which are passed on to you.
 You pack and ship the books yourself.
 Amazon may charge you a monthly fee for its services, depending on the seller’s program you select, and also takes a fee from each of your orders.
-But you don’t pay a storage fee, because you have the books.
+But you don’t pay a storage fee to Amazon, because you have the books.

 3. Have someone else fulfill orders – You hire a “turnkey” self-publisher, such as Author House, to print and receive orders for your book.
-Amazon displays your book on their website and takes orders, passing the orders on to your self-publisher, which prints, packs, and ships your books.
+Amazon displays your book on its website and takes orders, passing the orders on to your self-publisher, which prints, packs, and ships your books.
 The self-publisher deducts the costs and its fee from your royalty.

 #9 – Is Amazon’s POD service any good?

 With Amazon’s POD, your choices are limited.
 For example, there are only a few paper colors to choose from, and you cannot insert pages of glossy paper in the book for photographs.
-If you like to have a lot of options or need specialty paper, rough-cut edges, a certain kind of book cover, or other embellishments, POD can be too limited for your needs.
+If you would like to have a lot of options or need specialty paper, rough-cut edges, a certain kind of book cover, or other embellishments, POD can be too limited for your needs.

 Until recently (May, 2021), Amazon offered POD for paperback books only.
-They would not create a hardcover copy of your book on-demand.
+They would not create a hardcover copy of your book on demand.
 But they are currently beta-testing POD hardcovers.
 The options are limited.
 There’s only one type of hardcover, laminated case wrapping, a smooth, glossy cover that is perfect for some books.
 However, there are no dust jackets, embossed covers, or other fancy treatments that might be more appropriate for your book.

 #10 – Is Amazon the only game in town?